Current Counseling Realities

-News around the COVID-19 Coronavirus is changing daily.
-Like you, Olive Tree Counseling Center is monitoring the World Health Organization (WHO), regional news and local news very closely.
-As always, we work closely with everyone coming for counseling regarding safety and recommended protocols.
+The COVID-19 pandemic continues to affect daily life.
+Like many of you, Olive Tree Counseling Center is monitoring the World Health Organization (WHO), regional news, and local news very closely.
+And as always, we are working closely with both those inquiring for counseling, and our staff, regarding safety and recommended protocols.

 Please reach out to us with any questions from our Contact Page.